Updated: Feb 13

 — Peggy Earle

 (1) More celebrating in the absence of the Parks.
 (2) The former housekeeper and her husband (Myeong-hoon Park), who's been living in the hidden bomb shelter.
 (3) Ki-woo tries to delete the video the former housekeeper captured showing the Parks employees are from the same family.
-(4) The camping trip was rained out, so Mr. & Mrs. Park ended up sleeping on their living room sofa so they can watch their son camping in his Indian tipi.
-(5) The Kims, after their disastrous run-in with Moon-gwang and her husband.
+(4&5) The family camping trip was rained out and Mrs. Park calls to say they are returning.
+Mr. & Mrs. Park ended up sleeping on their living room sofa so they can watch their son camping in his Indian tipi.
+(6) The Kims, after their disastrous run-in with Moon-gwang and her husband.

 (1) The next morning, Mr. Park checks on his son.
 (2) Da-Hye has a crush on her tutor.
 (3) Pandemonium breaks out during Da-song's birthday party.
 (4) Mr. Kim is shocked by his actions and violence.